Cwantic/Documentation/Design/Elements/Beam.md

 | Moment of Inertia About Y' Axis : Iy | mm^4 | in^4 |
 | Torsional Constant : It  | mm^4 | in^4 |

-    To know the UNIT of a property, just let the mouse over the property name.
+    To know the UNIT of a property, just move the mouse over the property name.

 - All other types :